 End With

 This piece of code first takes the provided sheet under consideration.
-Then, count all the rows of the dataset, start splitting the source column and pass the value as the arguments of the SplittedStrings function.
+It counts all the rows of the dataset, then starts splitting the source column and passes the value as the arguments of the SplittedStrings function.

 SplitStringErr: